-Tarangire National Park Tanzania is one of the most seasonal parks in northern Tanzania, with a lot of migratory movement within the greater Tarangire ecosystem.
+Tarangire National Park Tanzania is specifically one of the most seasonal parks in northern Tanzania, with a lot of migratory movement within the greater Tarangire ecosystem.
 In the Dry season, between June and October, large herds of animals are attracted to the Tarangire River.
 At this time, the elephant numbers are spectacular and the park should be part of any safari in northern Tanzania.

 Herds of up to 300 elephants can be found, looking for underground streams in the dry riverbeds, while migratory wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland crowd the shrinking lagoons.
 Abandoned termite mounds often house mongoose colonies.
-All the main predators are present, but because of thick vegetation, not spotted as often as in some of the other parks in northern Tanzania.
+Additionally all the main predators are present, but because of thick vegetation, not spotted as often as in some of the other parks in northern Tanzania.

-Tarangire is outstanding seasonally for wildlife.
+Tarangire is surely outstanding seasonally for wildlife.
 In the Dry season, the Tarangire River is a magnet for migratory animals such as wildebeest, zebra, common eland, hartebeest, gazelle, buffalo and elephant – of which there are more than you can imagine.
 Lion is quite easily spotted at this time, as well.
 The park’s dominant feature is the Tarangire River.
 Tarangire National Park Tanzania

 Although it gets very dry, the park is relatively thickly vegetated with acacia shrubs and mixed woodland.
 Most memorable are the huge baobab trees dotted around in big numbers.
 The south and east of the park have a big seasonal swamp network, which is an important water catchment area.